Pivot / PC Hardware / 1990s

 Key Takeaways

-- Dell Direct was not only a channel choice.
+- Dell Direct was not merely a channel choice.
 It was a brand architecture built around customer configuration.

 - Build-to-order made the promise concrete: the computer could feel tailored because the operating model was designed around the order.